sparkflows/sparkflows-docs/docs/tutorials/data-engineering/drop-rows-with-null.rst

 Workflow
 --------

-Below is the workflow.
-It does the following:
+The below workflow:

-* Reads data from a CSV file.
+* Reads data from a CSV File.
 * Drops rows having any null values in any of the columns.

 .. figure:: ../../_assets/tutorials/data-cleaning/drop-rows-with-null/1.png